-The Bailiff/Timekeeper will display a green card until only three (3) minutes of the participant's allotted time remain.
-At the three-minute (3-minute) mark, a notice will be given (a card displaying the number three (3) will be displayed).
+The Bailiff/Timekeeper will display a green card until only three (3) minutes of the competitor's allotted time remain.
+At the three (3) minute mark, a notice will be given (a card displaying the number three (3) will be displayed).
 When one (1) minute remains, a yellow card will be displayed.
 When the competitor's time has expired, a red card will be displayed, signaling that the competitor must conclude promptly.